The Women’s Cycle Map

 The menstrual cycle does not sit apart from the rest of life.

-Across the day, we look at how the same basic pattern shows up in major life transitions such as puberty, pregnancy, motherhood, menopause, and other periods of change.
+We explore how the same basic patterns show up in major life transitions such as menarche, birth, menopause, and other periods of change.

-Seen through a cyclical lens, these experiences are understood as part of a process rather than something going wrong.
+Seen through a cyclical lens, these experiences are understood as part of a process rather than something going ‘right’ or ‘wrong’.

 A map can help you orient, but your body is the authority